-society, and feeling like there is no part in it for you.

-- Grooming when young people are given attention, compliments, money, food or presents to build a relationship with a gang member.
-The young person being - groomed is then made to feel like they owe something to the gang member, which is how they are recruited.
-County Lines criminal activity has a negative impact on the - drugs into rural communities.
-By flooding the market with class A drugs, it increases social problems associated with drug use, for example anti-social behaviour and theft.
-As well as harming communities, County Lines activity has a negative impact on the individuals involved: if caught, drug dealers can face prison sentences of nine years.
+- County lines gangs sending young people from cities into smaller towns and villages to sell drugs. - Disenchantment- to be disillusioned, with society, and feeling like there is no part in it for you. - Grooming when young people are given attention, compliments, money, food or presents in order to build a relationship with a gang member.
+The young person being groomed is then made to feel like they owe something to the gang, which is how they are recruited. - County Lines criminal activity has a negative impact on the communities involved.
+It brings further violence, abuse and drugs into rural communities.
+By flooding the market with class A drugs, it increases social problems associated with drug use eg anti-social behaviour & theft. - As well as harming communities, County Lines activity has a negative impact on the individuals involved: if caught, drug dealers can face prison sentences of nine years.
+For young people there is also the risk of becoming a user of drugs, as well as becoming trapped in gang activity. - While some see criminal gangs as an escape from their life of poverty and abuse, many find that they are trapped in a vicious cycle of working for violent gangs. - If you are worried about you or someone you know being involved in County Lines, call Crimestoppers (0800 555 111)